fleetdm/fleet/handbook/business-operations/README.md

 When you take any time off, you should follow this process:
 - Let your manager and team know as soon as possible (i.e., post a message in your team's Slack channel with when and how long).
 - Find someone to cover anything that needs covering while you're out and communicate what they need to take over the responsibilities as well as who to refer to for help (e.g., meetings, planned tasks, unfinished business, important Slack/email threads, anything where someone might be depending on you).
-- Mark an all-day "Out of office" event in Google Calendar for the day(s) you're taking off.
+- Mark an all-day "Out of office" event in Google Calendar for the day(s) you're taking off or for the hours that you will be off if less than a day.
+Google Calendar recognizes the event title "OOO" and will give you the option to decline existing and new meetings or just new meetings.
+You are expected to attend any meetings that you have accepted, so be sure to decline meetings you are not going to attend.
 If you can’t complete the above because you need to take the day off quickly due to an emergency, let your manager know and they will help you complete the handoff.
 If you ever want to take a day off, and the only thing stopping you is internal (Fleetie-only) meetings, don’t stress.
 Consider, “Is this a meeting that I can reschedule to another day, or is this a meeting that can go on without me and not interfere with the company’s plans?”
 Talk to your manager if you’re unsure, but it is perfectly OK to reschedule internal meetings that can wait so that you can take a day off.
 This process is the same for any days you take off, whether it's a holiday or you just need a break.